THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 De Vaux R., The Revelation of the Divine Name YHWH, in: Durham J. and Porter J. (eds.), Proclamation and Presence: Old Testament Essays in Honour of Gwynne Henton Davies, (London: SCM Press, 1970), p.48-75.
 Quoted extract from p.66.
 Parentheses and bold type my own.

-That is to say, God created all that is not Him, and before He created there was only Him.
+That is to say, God created all that is not Him and before He created there was only Him.
 I have made this point in two different ways and in successive lines because I particularly want to impress it upon all who are rationally contemplating God to any extent.
 There is no more fundamental and crucial an understanding of God than that before He created, He was All-That-Is, the totality of existence, The Perfect One besides Whom there was no other.

 Pines translates the same passage as follows: “For there is no oneness at all except in believing that there is one simple essence in which there is no complexity or multiplication of notions, but one notion only; so that from whatever angle you regard it and from whatever point of view you consider it, you will find that it is one, not divided in any way and by any cause into two notions; and you will not find therein any multiplicity either in the thing as it is outside of the mind or as it is in the mind” (Pines S., Vol. I, University of Chicago press, 1963, p.113).

 Alternatively, Friedlander’s translation of this passage is available online at: http://www.sacred-texts.com/jud/gfp/gfp061.htm, p.69.